-From the severe drought plaguing the western United States, to the re-imagining of city parks with innovative and sustainable landscapes, to pesky insects, soy-backed artificial grass is part of the solution.
+From the water-conscious West, to the re-imagining of city parks with innovative and sustainable landscapes, to pesky insects, soy-backed artificial grass is part of the solution.

 Because SYNLawn synthetic grass has a biobased backing, it can help buyers increase purchases of biobased products and at the same time reduce water consumption.

 The National Building Museum’s 2019 Summer Block Party Features SYNLawn

 July through September of 2019, architects and others explored the latest sustainable innovation on display at The National Building Museum in Washington, D.C.
 The 2019 Summer Block Party installation titled Lawn boasted an expansive installation of SYNLawn’s SYNAugustine 547 soy-biobased landscape grass, known for its environmental stewardship.
 The American-made, high-quality turf looks and feels like the real thing, which helped evoke an iconic summer day on a rolling hillside at Lawn, complete with hammocks, soundscapes, and lawn activities.

 Recognized as a USDA Certified Biobased Product in the United States Department of Agriculture’s BioPreferred Program, SYNAugustine 547 has a certified biobased content of 19 percent.
 Its durable EnviroLoc backing replaces up to 60 percent of petroleum-based polymers with biobased materials, including rapidly renewable U.S. soybean oil.
 Additionally, the grass is 100 percent recyclable, made in America, and conserves water.